-c) Appointment and training of workers in the church
+b) Appointment and training of workers in the church

-Workers will be appointed after a satisfactory DBS disclosure and following the safer recruitment procedures of the Methodist Church.
+Workers will be appointed after a satisfactory criminal records check and following the safer recruitment procedures of the Methodist Church.
 Each worker will have an identified supervisor who will meet at regular intervals with the worker.
 A record of these meetings will be agreed and signed and the record kept.
-Each worker will be expected to undergo Foundation Module (2020 Edition) safeguarding training, within the first 6 months (agreed by Methodist Conference in 2011 -Creating Safer Space Report) of appointment.
+Each worker will be expected to undergo safeguarding training, within the first 6 months of appointment.
 The other training needs of each worker will be considered (such as food hygiene, first aid and lifting and handling).